normalperson543/weatherlove/README.md

 A project for the [Midnight](https://midnight.hackclub.com) hackathon, by [Hack Club](https://hackclub.com)

 ## Getting Started
+Make a .env file and paste your OpenWeatherMap API key into a variable called "OWM_API_KEY".

-This was just from the Next.js template, but these instructions should still work.
+The rest was just from the Next.js template, but these instructions should still work.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev